kurianvijay/QA_profile/README.md

 - Delivery and development of training packages on aviation security management for Airport Security Managers and Airport Managers

-## Hobbies
+## Interests

-I am a keen badminton doubles player having played upto senior level at University.
-Table Tennis is another passion of mine.
+I am an avid Table Tennis player and am always looking for players to compete against.

 Meditation - I have started practicing meditation since my time in Makers and I find a simple 10 minute daily session refreshes me.